jzheng2017/spotify-web-api-wrapper/README.md

 ```
 The above code example will return an `AuthorizationCodeFlowTokenResponse` which contains the new access and refresh token.

+## Why use this library?
+Because this library is very simple and straightforward with a clear and simple interface.
+You only need to provide a few credential info and you're ready to access the endpoints.
+All other stuff is already taken care for you.
+When looking at other similar existing libraries, they have really complicated constructs to access an endpoint, where with this library it can be done with 1 line of code.

 ## License
 See the [LICENSE](https://github.com/jzheng2017/spotify-web-api-wrapper/blob/main/LICENSE) file for the license rights and limitations (GNU GPLv3).